cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 ## Deploy into the Kubernetes Cluster

 In Kubernetes images are not directly specified to go into containers and deployed to be accessed directly.
+Instead, a desired state is specified and is managed by
+Kubernetes to deploy using the workers (VM or physical machines) that have been allocated to your cluster.
+The IBM Cloud Free Tier allocates a single worker, so everything will be deployed there.

-Instead, a higher level Kubernetes deployment is created that defines how you want pods deployed.
+First, a Kubernetes deployment is needed to define how you want the pods deployed.
 A pod is the smallest deployable unit which may contain one or more containers, a running instance of your image.
 For now, we'll create deployments using the default settings.
 One pod will be created per deployment by downloading the image you specify in the command.

 1. Create Deployments